 It is one of Manhattan’s primary business hubs, featuring not only an abundance of banks and office supply outlets, but unique retailers like Sam Flax and Just Bulbs.
 Many of New York’s major financial, real estate, and legal firms call East Midtown home, including Bloomberg, Cantor Fitzgerald, Paul Weiss, and Debevoise & Plimpton.

-It is full of significant architecture, from the historic Central Synagogue to the Philip Johnson-designed Lipstick and Sony buildings to 731 Lexington Avenue, one of the city’s most recent – and notable – skyscrapers.
+It is full of significant architecture, from the historic Central Synagogue to the Philip Johnson-designed Lipstick and Sony buildings to 731 Lexington Avenue and 432 Park Avenue, two of the city’s most recent – and notable – skyscrapers.
 But East Midtown is more than towering fifty-story office buildings lining its avenues, workplaces to tens of thousands of New Yorkers.
 It is also the quiet tree-lined streets of Turtle Bay and the Upper East Side, where three-story brownstones house tony retailers and residents alike.

 East Midtown is a microcosm of New York City: active, eclectic, diverse and alive.